 Later, over 750 million years ago, igneous rock flowed into the Belt Sea after disturbances in the earth’s crust.
 It is now evident as sills (magma that flows into a fracture) in the region's limestone layers.

 The Kootenai, Upper Pend d’Oreille, and Bitterroot Salish Tribes territory once extended from the forests and valley on the west side of the mountains across the mountain range crest and into the plains on the east side.
-When the Blackfeet acquired horses they began to expand their territory and pushed many of these tribes off the plains, though the western tribes would still often traverse through the mountains, hunting both game and buffalo on the eastern plains.
+When the Blackfeet acquired horses, they began to expand their territory and pushed many of these tribes off of the plains, though the western tribes would still often traverse through the mountains, hunting both game and buffalo on the eastern plains.

 Wilderness Camping Permits

-Winter Camping (November 1 - April 30)
+Winter Camping Permits (November 1 - April 30)

-Winter permits can be reserved from 3 to 7 days prior to the start of your trip - and in-person permits are not available.
-You’ll need to watch this video before applying for it.
+Winter camping permits can be reserved from 3 to 7 days before the start of your trip.
+Please note that in-person permits are not available; they will be issued electronically by advance reservation only.
+You must watch this video that outlines the logistics of winter camping in the national park before applying for your permit.

 You can receive a permit in one of the following ways: